 The Golden Retriever was acknowledged as a breed in 1903, by the prestigious the Kennel Club of England, and it was labelled with the name of Golden Retriever in 1913.
 The Golden Retriever became prevalent in the United States in the 1920s and, in 1925, it was recognized by the American Kennel Club (AKC).

 Although considerable controversy exists as to the exact history of the Golden Retriever, experts generally agree that the breed originated in Scotland in the 1800s.

 In 1938, The Golden Retriever Club of America was founded and, by 1940, the Golden Retriever had garnered popularity all over America.

 The Golden Retriever is a gentle, loving, cooperative animal.
 They are very well-behaved dogs and, overall, they make great pets.

 They are usually a light-to-medium blonde, but can also be a reddish blonde or reddish brown.
 The Golden bears a full, glossy, water resistant coat of fur that is sometimes quite wavy.

 As Goldens grow older their coats often become darker or lighter hues of brown, and the facial fur gets visibly whiter.
 Golden Retrievers attain their full height about one year of age and reach their maximum weight about two years of age.

 Golden Retrievers have wide skulls and straight muzzles that narrow slightly at the base.
 Their nose is black, and their eyes are a dark-brown.

-Golden Retriever Dog Stoneware Figurine Sculpture Artist Signed OOAK
+Golden Retriever Dog Teddy Bear Handmade Figurine Ceramic Sculpture OOAK

 Golden Retrievers are smart, athletic, energetic and trainable.
 Training a Golden Retriever is a pleasant task, because these dogs love to please their master.
 They are gentle and patient with youngsters, which accounts for their popularity as family dogs.